 By the way when you’re done checking all your answers, you should now avoid reviewing this story unnecessarily in your head.
 Let those images fade and slowly disappear.
 Eventually you will want to reuse the same memory palace for other things and it will be a little easier if the place isn’t filled with what we call “ghost images”.

 Now congratulate yourself on being so incredibly awesome.
 Go brag to someone.
 If you want to, go watch that Memory Games Netflix documentary we’ve mentioned before.
-Get plenty of sleep and dream about all the awesome memory feats you will learn to perform in the future.
+Or maybe instead go watch that very interesting 20-minute episode of a series called “The Mind Explained”.
+It was uploaded on Youtube so you don’t need Netflix or anything.
+Remember to get plenty of sleep and dream about all the awesome memory feats you will learn to perform in the future.